 Being the subject of an order of protection that would disqualify the applicant from possessing a firearm under the provisions of United States Code, USC922(g)(8).

 Conviction of any misdemeanor crime during the two years immediately preceding the application date.

 Potential Disqualifiers: The following situations may be cause for rejection of an applicant.

 A conviction of a crime of violence committed by the applicant while a juvenile.

 A conviction of a crime involving deceit, untruthfulness or dishonesty committed by the applicant while an adult.

 * If you have any questions regarding any step in the hiring process and/or the automatic disqualifiers, please email Dawn Barfuss at: email@example.com

 The time line for the next Dispatcher process:

-Deadline to submit the Culture Index Survey (This will be emailed after your application and typing test results are received.): December 23, 2016
+Deadline to submit the Culture Index Survey (This will be emailed after your application and typing test results are received.): midnight on July 20, 2018

-Psychological Evaluation: To be scheduled after January 24th
+Psychological Evaluation: To be scheduled the week of August 27, 2018.

 Thank you for your interest in becoming a part of the Riley County Police Department.
 Below you will find information on the job description and application.